Residential Life Policies

 - Fog machines, except by prior approval from the Office of Residential Life for one-time use during a registered event.

-- Candles (regardless of intent to burn), scented plug-ins, and burnable incense.
+- Candles (regardless of intent to burn), scented plug-ins, wax warmers, and burnable incense.
 Students who use candles for religious observation may not keep them in their residences and should coordinate with the Director of the Rachel Lord Center for Religious and Spiritual Life.

 - Hoverboards, smartboards, balance boards, fuel-powered scooters, and similar electronic devices.

 - Flammable liquids including, but not limited to camp-stove fuel, lamp oil, lighter fluid, propane, gasoline, and paint thinners.

 - Matches, lighters, and other ignitors may not be used under any circumstances in on-campus residential spaces.
 Please refer to the Alcohol and Other Substances Use and Abuse [LINK] for more information.

 - Certain room or residence decorations (see Section A(8) above).